cf.Field.regrids

 Note

-The source grid of the regrid operator is immediately checked for compatibility with the grid of the source field.
-By default only the computationally cheap tests are performed (checking that the coordinate system, cyclicity and grid shape are the same), with the grid coordinates not being checked.
+When dst is a RegridOperator, the source grid of the regrid operator is immediately checked for compatibility with the grid of the source field.
+By default only the computationally cheap tests are performed (checking that the coordinate system, cyclicity, grid shape, regridding dimensionality, mesh location, and feature type are the same), with the grid coordinates not being checked.
 The coordinates check will be carried out, however, if the check_coordinates parameter is True.

 method: str or None, optional